-With just two five-gallon paint buckets, a 1-quart paint mixing container, a piece of 1/2″ PVC pipe, a dowel, and a drill, we made simple, sturdy self-watering planters that can hold everything from tomatoes or green peppers to squash or zucchini… or maybe even a columnar apple tree!
+With these materials, we made simple, sturdy self-watering planters that can hold everything from tomatoes or green peppers to squash or zucchini or maybe even a columnar apple tree!

 Want to make your own self-watering planter?
 It’s easy.
 It really is!